 White-water rafting: Throw on a lifejacket and head for 1 or more days down the Pacuare River for a rafting adventure.

 Sleep in a cave: A truly Rustic experience, this camp is set behind a giant waterfall.
 While the setting is Rustic the camp has all facilities to make a night out here comfortable with beds, bathrooms, a kitchen and even a fire pit!

-Rappelling waterfalls: Led by professionals in the industry, rappel down towering waterfalls into the jungles below.
+Rappelling waterfalls: Led by professionals in the industry, rappel down towering waterfalls into the jungle below.
 One of the waterfalls is 50 metres tall!

-Zip-lining: Zip-lining in Costa Rica is breathtaking experience, as you shoot through the rainforest canopy you can hear howler monkeys and birds cheer as you reach lighting speed.
+Zip-lining: Zip-lining in Costa Rica is a breathtaking experience.
+As you shoot through the rainforest canopy you can hear howler monkeys and birds cheer as you reach lightning speed.

 Hotels: A variety of 3, 4 & 5 star hotels in cities and towns.